jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 while the underlying array is only 8 bytes long.
 This is not the completely identical to the unbounded `gets()` call, but the effect is the same as the confused slice is more than long enough to provide an attack surface.

+To sketch a threat model, recall the binary communication protocol from the last part of this blog series.
+We mentioned that in order to have dynamic packet lengths, we would add a length field.
+If we write the code for the server application without the dangers of explicitly creating slice headers in mind, we could simply use the length coming from the request data as length for our slice.
+This would create a situation similar to the one above, and because the length would be set by an attacker, a bit closer to the Heartbleed bug [[1]](#references) as well.

 ## Crafting a binary exploit